fatma-oz/house_price_prediction_linear_regression/README.md

 *Among the variables, the 5 most significant variables were determined.
 First, a prediction model was created by choosing 2 variables, then another model was created with 5 variables.

-*Scatter plot from matplotlib and Jointplot from seaborn library were used for visualizations.
+*Scatter plot from Matplotlib and Jointplot from Seaborn library were used for visualizations.

 *The model was developed with linear regression.